 About Olliers Solicitors Ltd

 Our senior lawyers are all leaders in their field.
 Olliers is consistently ranked as a top tier firm by both the Legal 500 and the Chambers guide.
+We are a Times Best Law Firm 2022 and ‘Highly Commended’ at the 2022 Modern Law Awards in the Boutique Law Firm category.

 We have a formidable reputation for our pro-active approach to the investigative stage of a criminal case focusing on crisis management, discretion and nipping an investigation in the bud.
 We are known for our creative and dynamic attitude to problem solving offering a tailored approach to every case.